CT Scan (General)

 A CT scan uses x-ray technology to take multiple views of the inside of the body.
 Compared to

-, a CT scan can take clearer images of organs, bone, soft tissue, blood vessels, and other parts of the body.
+, a CT scan can take clearer and more detailed images of organs, bone, soft tissue, blood vessels, and other parts of the body.

 |CT Scan of the Head